-□ Free of rodent infestation. □ Neighborhood free of health hazards such as dangerous walk steps, poor drainage, sewage hazards, abnormal air pollution, excessive accumulation of trash, rodent infestation, or fire hazards. □ Unit able to be used freely and maintained without unauthorized use by other individuals.
-Any other comments regarding the individual's housing that should be considered:
+☐ Free of rodent infestation.

+• ards such as dangerous walk steps, poor drainage, ion, excessive accumulation of trash, rodent

+$\hfill \Box$ Unit able to be used freely and n individuals. naintained without unauthorized use by other

+Any other comments regarding the in ndividual's housing that should be considered:

 Waivers requested (if any)

-Date waiver requested Date waiver approval received (copy of approval must be attached)
+Date waiver requested Date waiver approval received

+(copy of approve al must be attached)

 Supported Living Coach Signature

 Date

 Support Coordinator Signature